I'm raising £10000 to provide litter pickers, books and reading sessions for every primary school in the Stroud District.

 How am I going to raise the money?

 Last year I ran and litter picked the Stroud Half Marathon, which I completed in 3 and a half hours, collecting 22 bags of rubbish along the way.
-I really enjoyed the challenge, which generated a lot of publicity about the problem of litter in our District, and inspired me to scale up my efforts dramatically.
+I really enjoyed the challenge, which generated a lot of publicity about the problem of litter in our District, and inspired me to scale up my efforts.

-Over the next 12 months I'll be taking part in a number of different fundraising challenges, all designed to test my strength, endurance, and determination - and I’ll be doing them all with a litter picker in my hand.
+Over the next 12 months I'll be taking part in a number of different fundraising challenges, all designed to test my strength, endurance, and determination - and I’ll be doing them all with a litter picker in my hand!

-March 9th 2025 - Minch 10K
+March 2025 - Minch 10K - COMPLETED!

-June 21st 2025 - Shortest night of the year, 26.2 mile all night litter pick
+June 2025 - Shortest night of the year, 22 mile all night midsummer litter pick

 August 2025 - 172km trash trail bike ride around the District boundary